Memories Go Fourth

 Image by John Hain from Pixabay

 In our time, justice supersedes civility, and restitution tinges redress.
 The zeitgeist these days is emotional, distinctly angry.
 Individuals possess rights, and cultures bear responsibilities.
 “The politics of identity,” Benson says, “multiply conflicts and divisions.”
 As we ostensibly advocate for the equality of all individuals, identity politics fights a culture war, a battle for equity across cultures-of-particular-individuals, which actually precludes a wider equity.
-Cultural equality has supplanted individual equality because, where there is axiomatic ‘strength in numbers’, multiculturalism can only ever be ‘us vs them’.
+Cultural equity has supplanted individual equality because, where there is axiomatic ‘strength in numbers’, multiculturalism can only ever be ‘us vs them’.
 If so, is it still defensible?
 Is multiculturalism a way to ensure that our outcomes match our aims?
 Or are the aims of those with authority forever destined to pre-empt the aims of those without it?
 Indeed, what is the way to ensure that no one of all will ever be marginalised?

 For one final point I turn to Benson (2020), not in comparison to Dr. King but out of respect for all being one: “Only when we stop having identities in the group-defined sense can we return to being individuals” (original emphasis).
 We may discover too late the folly of burning a bridge-too-far while crossing it.